- Blog/

 There are products or services designed purely for pleasure and enjoyment that don’t solve a specific problem or pain point.
 Marketing focuses on benefits, pleasure, and/or experience.

-Sometimes, companies know their customer’s pain points but don’t necessarily focus their positioning on those pain points.
 Especially if the pain point is the desire for exclusivity, status, and prestige.
-So luxury brands often emphasize craftsmanship and heritage while creating a sense of desire by being only available to a select few.
+So luxury brands often emphasize craftsmanship and heritage on messaging while creating a sense of desire by being only available to a select few.

 They don’t advertise on TV but the stars on TV have them.
 They don’t welcome everyone to their shops, and may even refuse a sale to some customers.
 There are products and services we can only get our hands on through an invite, even if we can afford them tenfold.
-These are some of their successful marketing strategies addressing the underlying desires and motivations of their target audience.

 Some pain points are not obvious, and some pain points should not be obviously addressed.